Nicola2309/MS1/README.md

 - The user sees an icecream on a fresh fruit plate with a green background, having clear what's the center of the website.
 - The user reads then the evolution of the product in years of work and experience.
-- In the last section the characteristics and Filosophy of the company are summed up in 4 points.
+- In the last section the characteristics and Philosophy of the company are summed up in 4 points.
 The user can continue the navigation from the footer or the navbar.

 #### About Us